discover-labs/dictum/docs/docs/data_model/getting_started.md

 is when you have a separate environment for developing and testing you data transformations and want to see how your metrics work with the next version of your data warehouse.

-Here's a `profiles.yml` file that Hyperplane will use to connect to the `example.db` database that we just created:
+Here's a `profiles.yml` file that Dictum will use to connect to the `example.db` database that we just created:

 ```{ .yaml title=profiles.yml }